 Recommended by Others

-- Living the Christian Year: Time to Inhabit the Story of God by Bobby Gross.
+- Living the Liturgical Year Time to Inhabit the Story of God by Bobby Gross.
 A starting point for those Christians in a non liturgical setting but want a pretty substantial guide that leans toward the devotional bent.
 Many gems abound for those more knowledgeable about the liturgical year.
 It will surely help you pursue God in a deeper way.

 - Things Seen and Unseen by Nora Gallagher

-- Liturgy of the Ordinary: Sacred Practices in Everyday Life by Tish Harrison Warren
+- The Liturgy of the Ordinary : Sacred Practices in Everyday Life by Tish Harrison Warren

 And if you are looking for a way to share this with kids here is a great video from Godly Play to watch and share with your kids;